 IF YOU HAVE ALREADY SUBMITTED AN APPLICATION FOR 2018-2019, PLEASE DO NOT SUBMIT ANOTHER ONE, CALL NUTRITION SERVICES @ 260-467-2055 IF YOU NEED TO MAKE CHANGES

-We are pleased to inform you that Fort Wayne Community Schools is once again participating in the Community Eligibility Provision (CEP) program through the National School Lunch & Breakfast Programs for the 2017-18 school year.
-This allows FWCS to provide meals to students in elementary and middle schools at no cost to families.
-High school students are not currently included in this program but we will re-evaluate the program each year to determine feasibility.
+We are pleased to inform you that Fort Wayne Community Schools is once again participating in the Community Eligibility Provision (CEP) program through the National School Lunch & Breakfast Programs for the 2018-19 school year.
+This allows FWCS to provide meals to students in elementary, middle and high schools no cost to families.

 If we can be of any further assistance, please contact us at 260-467-2055.